 1. The Queen of Poisons, Aconitum

 The first entry on our list of deadly flowers is Aconitum, known as wolfsbane and pretty much the bane of everything.
-While it does belong to the buttercup family, there is nothing sweet or nice about it (except for its looks).
+So, while it does belong to the buttercup family, there is nothing sweet or nice about it (except for its looks).
 A few drops of juice from this deadly flower’s roots and you have some heart failure and cardiac muscles’ paralysis to deal with – if you have the time, of course.
+Therefore, try to stay away!

 Other Names:Aconite, Monkshood, Wolf's-bane, Leopard's bane, Devil's helmet